-Following the Communication on the European Economic Security Strategy 2 and the Commission Recommendation on critical technology areas for the EU's economic security3 a number of provisions have been made to protect Europe from economic security risks.
+Following the Communication on the European Economic Security Strategy and the Commission Recommendation on critical technology areas for the EU's economic security, a number of provisions have been made to protect

+Europe from economic security risks.
 These measures may be applied in areas of strategic interest, such as advanced semi-conductors, artificial intelligence, quantum computing and biotechnology.
 The EIT will ensure that its KICs apply all relevant principles and measures in this regard.
 In exceptional and justified circumstances, as provided in the Horizon Europe Regulation (Article 22 (5) and (6)) the EIT may apply safeguards after consultation with the Commission services so that KICs limit participation in actions where there is a justified need to safeguard the EU's strategic assets, interests, autonomy, or security.
 They could also insert additional eligibility criteria to account for specific policy requirements or the nature and objectives of a specific action.
 Additionally, the EIT will assess, on a case-by-case basis, if the specific KIC award procedures affect security or public order, in particular concerning strategic assets and interests of the Union or its Member States, including the protection of the integrity of digital infrastructure, communication and information systems, and related supply chains, in accordance with Article 136 of the EU Financial Regulation (recast).

 The EIT will ensure that its KICs apply all relevant principles at the portfolio and activity levels via periodic assessment and continuous monitoring, including openness and transparency, financial sustainability, good governance, and balance between the different sides of the knowledge triangle.
-EIT KICs will be encouraged to consistently provide complete and transparent information about the affiliations of their KIC Supervisory Board Members and to publish their declarations of conflict of interest.
 The EIT will continuously monitor the KICs' performance to ensure compliance with sound financial management, good governance, and monitoring and evaluation principles set in the EIT Regulation.
 It will also ensure compliance with the principles and criteria set out for European Partnerships in the Horizon Europe Regulation and alignment with the requirements stemming from Horizon Europe priorities and indicators designed to maximise EIT KIC performance and impact based on a long-term collaboration strategy between the EIT and KICs.
-By using its Monitoring and Evaluation Strategy and Supervision Framework, the EIT will ensure that appropriate measures are taken to further support and improve KICs' performance if the continuous monitoring and periodic assessments do not provide the necessary assurance that the KICs will achieve financial sustainability.
+By using its Monitoring and Evaluation Strategy and Supervision Framework, the EIT will ensure that appropriate measures are taken to further support and improve KICs' performance.
 As part of its strategic supervision and guidance activities, the EIT will apply to the KICs of the subsequent waves the lessons learned from the experience with the three first-wave KICs.
 The EIT will continue to collect structured information on the KICs' diverse sources of revenues as well as the use of the resources, outputs, results and impacts, and will make that information available to the Commission.